Read news release announcing 2016 Futures Fund grant awards.

 The Long Island Sound Futures Fund supports projects in local communities that aim to protect and restore the Long Island Sound.
 It unites federal and state agencies, foundations and corporations to achieve high-priority conservation objectives.
 Funded activities demonstrate a real, on-the-ground commitment to securing a healthy future for the Long Island Sound.

-The National Fish and Wildlife Foundation manages the Long Island Sound Futures Fund in partnership with the Long Island Sound Study through U.S. EPA’s Long Island Sound Office.
-Major funding for the program is provided by the U.S. Environmental Protection Agency, Long Island Sound Study, U.S. Fish and Wildlife Service (FWS), and USDA Natural Resources Conservation Service (NRCS).
+The National Fish and Wildlife Foundation manages the Long Island Sound Futures Fund in partnership with the Long Island Sound Study through EPA’s Long Island Sound Office.
+Major funding for the program is provided by the US Environmental Protection Agency, Long Island Sound Study, and US Fish and Wildlife Service (FWS).

-EPA Regions I and II, FWS, NRCS, Connecticut Department of Environmental Protection, New York State Department of Environmental Conservation, New York City Department of Environmental Protection, New York and Connecticut Sea Grant programs, Interstate Environmental Commission, New England Interstate Water Pollution Control Commission, and the National Oceanographic and Atmospheric Administration review proposals and provide technical assistance to applicants, and assist in the review of the proposals.
+EPA Regions I and II, FWS, Natural Resources Conservation Service, Connecticut Department of Energy and Environmental Protection, New York State Department of Environmental Conservation, New York and Connecticut Sea Grant programs, Interstate Environmental Commission, and the New England Interstate Water Pollution Control Commission review proposals and provide technical assistance to applicants and recipients.

 Visit the National Fish and Wildlife Foundation’s Sound Futures Fund Grant web page to find out what projects are eligible, and details on how to apply.